 Altice CK, Banegas MP, Tucker-Seelay RD, et al. Financial hardships experienced by cancer survivors: A systematic review.
 J Natl Cancer Inst, 2017;109(2): 1-17.

 US Centers for Medicare and Medicaid Services.
-Save on drugs.
-Accessed at https://www.medicare.gov/your-medicare-costs/get-help-paying-costs/save-on-drug-costs on April 11, 2019.
+Save on medicines.
+Accessed at https://www.medicare.gov/basics/costs/help/drug-costs on August 22, 2023.

 Last Revised: September 30, 2023